RobertCoop/n8n-eks-tutorial/README.md

 ## License

-This project is licensed under the MIT License.
+This project is released into the public domain.
 See the LICENSE file for details.

 ## Additional Resources